 We’ve all gone to Chinese restaurants and we know what a Chinese menu looks like: it’s long, it’s huge, but the idea behind this is that you pick what you want to eat.
-Similarly you pick what you want in terms of EHR features and functionality versus just very high level bundled packages like a prefix dinner.
+Similarly, you pick what you want in terms of EHR features and functionality versus just very high-level bundled packages like a prefix dinner.

-This is perfectly normal, because when you do your practice analysis in terms of what your needs are, you know what specific things you need in your system.
+This is perfectly normal because when you do your practice analysis in terms of what your needs are, you know what specific things you need in your system.

 What bothers me most is when people start nickel and diming.
-For example, when you go to a Chinese restaurant you don’t want them to charge you extra for soy sauce, you don’t want them to charge you for a cup or a fork – that is nickel and diming.
+For example, when you go to a Chinese restaurant you don’t want them to charge you extra for soy sauce, and you don’t want them to charge you for a cup or a fork – that is nickel and diming.

 EHR system vendors say they are including text messaging and faxing, It is a cloud system so storage is included.
-They say that we will allow 100 faxes, 1 GB of data storage and so on.
+They say that we will allow 100 faxes, 1 GB of data storage, and so on.
 That to me is nickel and dining.
-It’s very similar to your mobile/cell phone plans where they give you certain number of minutes per month; they give you certain amount of data per month.
+It’s very similar to your mobile/cell phone plans where they give you a certain number of minutes per month; they give you a certain amount of data per month.